As I mentioned in my last post, there are eight specific components that define the practice of yoga:

 Asteya is defined as non-stealing or non-cheating.
 On the surface, asteya sounds a lot like “Thou shalt not steal.”
 More importantly, however, asteya teaches us that we should not be careless or wasteful.
 We really do not need much to survive, and everything we have comes to us from God, and belongs to God.
 Therefore, we should only take what we need and nothing more.
 This is an especially helpful concept in asana practice, as it reminds us to be aware and intentional, and not push beyond our edge.

 Bramacharya teaches us to use our energy appropriately.
-It is often correlated with chastity, but bramacharya means so much more.
+It is often correlated with chastity or appropriate use of sexual energy, but bramacharya can also mean so much more.
 The discipline of bramacharya teaches us to temper our passions and our senses.
 We each have a limited amount of energy that we can use for God’s purposes, and it is essential that we are mindful of how we share ourselves, in word, thought, and deed.

 It’s a lot to think about, isn’t it?
 I’ve been studying the yamas for years, and I still find them confusing at times.
 I’m okay with that, though, because yoga has taught me to enjoy the journey.
 It’s ok if I don’t have all of the answers right now, as long as I respect the yamas, and do my best to let go and live well.